Search

 Money coming in reduces the City costs of animal control.
 The current budget for Animal Control in Nevada is over $10,000.
 When animals are placed in shelter, there are fees associated with their care.
 The city pays up to seven days of boarding and any additional care or treatment the animal requires.
 These fees are paid whether the animal is claimed or not.
 If the animal is euthanized, the city pays these fees.

-A reminders may be sent to pet owners, and our data base will assist in providing notification.
+Reminders may be sent to pet owners, and our database will assist in providing notification.

 Please call the Nevada Public Safety Department at 515-382-4593 during regular business hours, if you need to license your pet.